 Get Stuff We Love

 An ounce of prevention...

 Proper skin care and shoe choice are vital in dealing with blisters before they start, says Dr. Ken Jung, a foot and ankle surgeon in Los Angeles.
 For starters, keep your skin soft and supple.
-While you may think that thickened calluses are protecting your feet, they are more prone to forming an underlying ulceration or blister, says Jung.
+While you may think thickened calluses are protecting your feet, they are more prone to forming an underlying ulceration or blister, said Jung.
 When it comes to finding proper shoes, avoid straps that run over bony areas and look for soft materials that give way to the contours of the foot.

-"If you already feel a bit of pain in, say, your heel or your big toe while you're wearing the shoes at home, prepare by placing a blister-fighting product (like a Band-Aid or dollop of Vaseline in a pinch) on the area you expect to be irritated before blisters even have a chance to appear,” says Hannum.
+"If you already feel a bit of pain in, say, your heel or your big toe while you're wearing the shoes at home, prepare by placing a blister-fighting product (like a Band-Aid or dollop of Vaseline in a pinch) on the area you expect to be irritated before blisters even have a chance to appear,” said Hannum.
 “I'm a huge fan of Body Glide's Anti Blister Balm, which reduces friction between your shoe and your skin.
 Another great option are Foot Petals, a collection of inserts for every type of shoe out there ...
 If you love wearing ballet flats, pick up a pair of no-show liner socks, especially those with grips that prevent sliding.
-This keeps your feet sweat- and friction-free, which means no blisters!” says Hannum.
+This keeps your feet sweat- and friction-free, which means no blisters!” she said.

-"It's also important to be as honest with ourselves as possible when we shop,” says Hannum.
-When we spot a pair of shoes we adore, it's hard to convince ourselves to turn them down even if they're a bit too tight.
+"It's also important to be as honest with ourselves as possible when we shop,” said Hannum.
+"When we spot a pair of shoes we adore, it's hard to convince ourselves to turn them down even if they're a bit too tight.
 The reality is that the slight discomfort you feel in the store will morph into full-on pain and blisters after just a small amount of wear and you'll soon wish you never bought them.
 It's tough, but try to put them back on the shelf!"

 Is it too late to prevent the blister?
 Here's how to treat it.

-Dr. Nick Romansky, podiatrist to the US Men's and Women's National Soccer Teams, says there are two things to remember when it comes to blister management: prevent motion and moisture.
+Dr. Nick Romansky, podiatrist to the U.S. men's and women's national soccer teams, says there are two things to remember when it comes to blister management: prevent motion and moisture.

 But even if you're just naturally sweaty, there are a few products you can use to control it.
-Body Glide and Certain Dri are a few examples he suggests.
-A cheap, DIY way of controlling sweat is to spray an antiperspirant on your feet or wear shoes with mesh, which allow air to flow in and out.
-Romansky also said to let your shoes dry out at the end of the day.
-Don't put them in a closet or leave outside overnight where it can be damp.
+Body Glide and Certain Dri are a couple options he suggests.
+A cheap, do-it-yourself way of controlling sweat is to spray an antiperspirant on your feet or wear shoes with mesh, which allow air to flow in and out.
+Romansky also advises letting your shoes dry out at the end of the day.
+Don't put them in a closet or leave them outside overnight where it can be damp.

 When feet aren't properly secured, blisters often occur.
 Not tying laces (or not tying them tight enough), wearing the wrong shoe size or wearing old shoes are most often to blame, says Romansky.
 Most laces are now partially synthetic, which loosen throughout the day, so remember to retie when possible.
 If the foot and shoe do not move as one unit, the friction on your skin will cause a blister.

-If you have followed all the steps and tricks above and are still dealing with painful, irritating blisters, there's one more thing you can do: leave it alone.
+If you have followed all the steps and tricks above and are still dealing with painful, irritating blisters, there's one more thing you can do: Leave it alone.
 Blisters should be allowed to recede and regress on their own, says Jung.
-“Elimination of the offending external pressure is key.
-If a blister has popped, it should be kept clean and allowed to dry."
+“Elimination of the offending external pressure is key," he said.
+"If a blister has popped, it should be kept clean and allowed to dry."